kirschbombe/flaneur/README.md

 To use this theme, fork this repo to your GitHub account and follow the setup instructions below.

+**Update:** Flâneur will soon have Leaflet-IIIF functionality to allow the use of IIIF-hosted images in place of map tiles, using pixel corrdinates instead of lat,lng.
+Thanks to Jack Reed ([mejackreed](https://github.com/mejackreed)) for getting this started with his Leaflet-IIIF library.
+You can view the in-progress version in the "flaneur-iiif" branch.

 #### Config file
 coming soon...